dashingsoft/pyarmor/src/mechanism.md

 ```

 Here it's a normal license checked by verify_license.
 If the license
-is bind to fixed machine, for example, it need more time to read hardware
+is bind to fixed machine, for example, mac address, it need more time
-information.
+to read hardware information.

 The bytecode size of function one_thousand is about 1K, and
 ten_thousand is about 10K.
 Most of them will not be executed, because